Snap-Engineering-Academy-2022/gitsetup/README.md

 git checkout YOURBRANCHNAME
 ```

-- Repos can have branches!
-    - There’s a main branch (which should always be code that works)
-    - `git checkout -b` allows you to make your own branch
+    - `git checkout -b YOURBRANCHNAME` allows you to combine the previous commands into one command

-- Add, commit, and push!
+- Then add and commit your files as you would normally!
+- Then push to the remote repo.
     - `git push -u origin branch_name` creates the remote branch (vs. `checkout -b`)